qpdf/qpdf/manual/index.rst

 ``QPDF::replaceReserved`` to replace the reserved objects with the real ones.
-This functionality will never be needed by most applications, but it is used internally by QPDF when copying objects from other PDF files, as discussed in `Copying Objects From Other PDF
+This functionality will never be needed by most applications, but it is used internally by QPDF when copying objects from other PDF files, as discussed in :ref:`ref.foreign-objects`.
-Files <#ref.foreign-objects>`__.
 For an example of how to use reserved objects, search for ``newReserved`` in :file:`test_driver.cc` in qpdf's sources.